 Unique Active Users

 Here is more information about creating the active user chart in Event Segmentation.

 Read more about our Retention charts here.

-You can see/edit all of your saved cohorts as well as cohorts others are creating in your organization in the Behavioral Cohorts Tab.
 You can mark cohorts you have ownership over as "Discoverable" or "Unlisted".
 Anything marked as "Discoverable" can be found by any other user in your organization.
 Anything marked as "Unlisted" can only be found by you, admins, managers, and people with a direct link to the cohort.
 "Discoverable" cohorts have a green globe icon while "Unlisted" cohorts have a grayed out toggle.
-You can change the discoverability of an object by moving the toggle.

 Cohorts can be leveraged throughout the majority of our platform.
 To segment your data by cohorts, use the Chart Controls to add a segment, select '[Amplitude] Cohort', and then select the appropriate cohort.
 Note: For any chart or query that segments on a cohort, the segmented cohort will automatically recompute itself whenever the chart is generated.

 You can transfer ownership of cohorts you own to other users in your organization.
 Additionally, admins and managers can transfer ownership of other people's cohorts.
-To transfer ownership of your own cohort, hover over the cohort in the Behavioral Cohorts tab and the option will appear to the right.
+To transfer ownership of your own cohort, hover over the "More" section in the cohort and the option will appear in the list.

-For admins and managers, click into the behavioral cohort and then click on the owner's name in order to transfer ownership of their cohort.
-There is currently no way to transfer ownership of static cohorts that have grayed out names in the Behavioral Cohorts tab (this only applies to cohorts created from some charts via Microscope).
+For admins and managers, click into the behavioral cohort and then click on "More" section in order to transfer ownership of their cohort.
+There is currently no way to transfer ownership of static cohorts that have all grayed out names in the Behavioral Cohorts tab (this only applies to cohorts created from some charts via Microscope).

 You can manually refresh a cohort from the Cohort detail view, in the top navigation bar, in order to update the most recent user count.